hw-studio-fall17/week-4/README.md

 ### If you finish early....
 * Make up two more variables!
 * We are using the `alert()` function to create the popup.
-Add your new variable to the popup text.
+Try to add your new variable to the popup text.